 The Aboriginal and Torres Strait Islander Protocols for Libraries, Archives and Information Services was published in 1995 by the Australian Library and Information Association (ALIA).
 The Protocols were endorsed by the Aboriginal and Torres Strait Islander Library, Information and Resource Network (ATSILIRN).
-They were updated in 2005.
-Click here.
+They were updated in 2010.

-Fair Trading NSW provides useful information on incorporating and running an association.
-Click here.
+Fair Trading NSW provides helpful information on incorporating and running an association.

-The RAHS is a member of the Federation of Australian Historical Societies.
-Its website has a number of useful documents on disaster planning and recovery, heritage identification and protection and heritage tourism.
-Click here.
+The RAHS is a member of the Federation of Australian Historical Societies (FAHS).
+Its website has several useful documents on disaster planning and recovery, heritage identification and protection and heritage tourism.

-The Royal Historical Society of Victoria has published a Guide to the establishment and operation of historical societies, which provides sample policies, procedures, guidelines and forms.
-These are intended to provide, as guides only, assistance for groups preparing documents for managing their own collections, with articles and links to online resources: “…this Guide is provided to help historical societies reach out to their communities, make their research, collections and programs accessible to their communities and to contribute to their community’s interest and excitement in the history of our state.”
-Click here.
+The Royal Historical Society of Victoria has published a Guide to establishing and operating historical societies, which provides sample policies, procedures, guidelines and forms.
+These are intended to provide, as guides only, assistance for groups preparing documents for managing their collections, with articles and links to online resources.

-State Records NSW, in partnership with the Royal Australian Historical Society, held a series of free workshops on Managing Local Collections in regional NSW between July and December 2012.
-The workshop covered the following areas: storage; developing collection policies; arranging and describing collections; conservation and preservation; databases; digitisation and access policies.
+In partnership with the RAHS, State Records NSW held free workshops on Managing Local Collections in regional NSW between July and December 2012.
+The workshop covered the following areas: storage; developing collection policies; arranging and describing collections; conservation and preservation; databases; digitisation, and access policies.

 Volunteering Australia is the national peak body for volunteering, working to advance volunteering in the community.
 It has useful guidelines and templates for managing volunteers.